dart-lang/site-www/src/tools/pub/package-layout.md

 <aside class="alert alert-warning" markdown="1">
 **Warning:**
-Old code might refer to assets using `/packages/<package>/<path>` URLs;
+Old code might refer to assets using `/packages/<package>/<path>` URLs.
-that code breaks if the `packages` directories aren't present.
-A workaround is to use the `--packages-dir` flag.
+If that code breaks, you can work around the problem by using the `--packages-dir` flag.
 </aside>

 For more information about using assets, see